If you have ever smelled gas inside your car, then you know how uncomfortable and concerning it can be.

 The Solution: Make sure to tighten the fuel cap securely before getting on to the road again!

 Leak in Your Fuel Tank or Fuel Line

-Having leaks in fuel system can cause a car to emit a smell of gas.
-If this is the case, then there remains risk of driving that vehicle.
+Having leaks in the fuel system can cause a car to emit a smell of gas.
+If this is the case, then there remains a risk in driving that vehicle.

-Generally fuel line issues cause strong fuel odors.
-A common issue with fuel tanks, which may lead to gas smells in your car are worn out seals that can cause seepage.
+Generally, fuel line issues cause strong fuel odors.
+A common issue with fuel tanks, which may lead to gas smells in your car is worn-out seals that can cause seepage.
 These leaks can also happen due to wear and tear on connectors for wiring harnesses.

-The Solution: If you find the leak in your fuel system, you should have your car inspected and patch the leak.
+The Solution: If you find a leak in your fuel system, you should have your car inspected and patch the leak.

 Broken or Loose Spark Plugs

 A possible reason why your car smells like gas is that the spark plugs may have gone bad, which can happen when their platinum coating wears thin.

 These wear out as a natural process and they need to be replaced when that happens.
 If you are experiencing this issue it’s best to take them in for an inspection by an auto mechanic or order some replacements online.

 The charcoal canister is located underneath the engine and traps gas fumes from the car’s tank to prevent emission of harmful substances through the exhaust.
 When this becomes damaged or cracked, it vents out polluted air with a chemical-like smell which some may describe as being similar to gasoline.